Tosca tester

 Keeping test codes as simple as possible is key to maintaining their correctness.
 Unit test codes can also have bugs, especially at high levels of complexity.

 The deterministic test always gives the same result regardless of the input, as long as the code does not change.
-This minimises the occurrence of false positives and false negatives.
+This minimizes the occurrence of false positives and false negatives.
 Tests must be deterministic because a test that presents variable results cannot be trusted.

 Each test should be used to test one use case.
 A particular test program should test a single block of code.
 This verifies the output and gives a better insight into the cause of the detected errors without any doubt to where they originated.